jrblevin/markdown-mode/README.md

     there is an active region, make the region italic.
 If the point is at a non-italic word, make the word italic.
 If the point is at an italic word or phrase, remove the italic markup.
-    Otherwise, simply insert italic delimiters and place the cursor in between them.
+    Otherwise, simply insert italic delimiters and place the point in between them.
 Similarly, use <kbd>C-c C-s b</kbd> for bold, <kbd>C-c C-s c</kbd>
     for inline code, and <kbd>C-c C-s k</kbd> for inserting `<kbd>` tags.